Lemmings (video game): Development

+Music

+Music was originally created by Brian Johnston (Scott's younger brother), who sampled bits of copyrighted music.
+This had been common practice, but at that point there was a growing awareness of music copyright.
+Psygnosis therefore asked Tim Wright to replace the offending tracks; he often used arrangements and reworkings of classical and traditional music to avoid copyright problems.

-Ports and remakes
+Ports and expansions

-The popularity of the game on the Amiga led to its rapid porting to many other platforms, and it is regarded as one of the most widely ported video games.
-Within a year of its release, the game had been ported to Atari ST, Sinclair Spectrum, PC and SNES.
+The game's popularity on the Amiga led to its rapid porting to many other platforms, and it is regarded as one of the most widely ported video games.
+Within a year of its release, the game had been ported to the Atari ST, Sinclair Spectrum, PC and SNES.
 David Jones stated that after porting the game to 20 systems, he stopped keeping count of additional ports.
-Other commercial ports of the original game include 3DO, Acorn Archimedes, Apple IIGS, Apple Macintosh, CDTV, Commodore 64, NES, Sega Master System and Mega Drive, PC Engine, Philips CD-i and Sharp X68000.
-In 1998, an open source and cross-platform clone was also made, called Pingus.
+Other commercial ports of the original game include 3DO, Acorn Archimedes, Apple IIGS, Macintosh, CDTV, Commodore 64, Nintendo Entertainment System, Master System, Mega Drive, PC Engine, CD-i, and X68000.

 The license to the Lemmings intellectual property had remained with Psygnosis, which became part of Sony Computer Entertainment in 1993 but ultimately folded in 2012, leaving Lemmings as a Sony property.
 Sony has used that to craft more modern remakes.
 In early 2006, Sony released a remake of Lemmings for the PlayStation Portable, developed by Team17.
 It features all 120 levels from the original game, 36 brand-new levels as well as DataPack support (similar to the Extra Track system featured in Wipeout Pure), and a user-level editor.
 Every level in the game is a pre-rendered 3D landscape, although their gameplay is still 2D and remains faithful to the original game.
 User levels can be constructed from pre-rendered objects and distributed by uploading them to a PlayStation-specific Lemmings online community.
 The soundtrack also marks the final video game score created by longtime composer Tim Follin after he announced his retirement from the industry in mid-2005.
 In October 2006 the game was ported by developer Rusty Nutz for the PlayStation 2 with use of the EyeToy.
 The basic change in the concept is that the player must stretch and use their limbs in the recorded picture to aid the lemmings.
-In 2007, Team17 produced a similar remake of Lemmings for the PlayStation 3 for download through the PlayStation Network.
-The game has the similar graphical improvements as the PSP title, as well as on-line scoreboards and additional levels developed for high-definition display, but lacks the ability to create and share levels as the PSP version offers.
-Another remake, Lemmings Touch, was released for PlayStation Vita on 27 May 2014, developed by D3T Ltd. Sony studio Sad Puppy released a mobile-friendly version of Lemmings for iOS and Android in December 2018.